jacobaustin123/pytorch-alphazero/README.md

-# pytorch-alpha-zero
+# PyTorch AlphaZero

-This repository is an implementation of the 2017 DeepMind AlphaZero paper.
+This is a PyTorch implementation of the 2017 DeepMind paper "Mastering the game of Go without human knowledge" for TicTacToe and Othello.

 To Do:
 1. Implement Tic Tac Toe environment (at least sketch out the API)